Cq8jx/VJU-Project/University Regulations/English/DHVN-TB-984 Notification on Submission of Foreign Language Certificates VJU2023 Cohort.md

-academic year, Pursuant to Instruction No. 1011/HD-DHVN dated March 23, 2023 on Organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master\'s and doctoral training programs at Vietnam National University, Hanoi, Pursuant to Decision No. 292/QD-DHVN dated March 28, 2023 on promulgating the Regulations on tuition fees and other training fees at Vietnam-Japan University,
+academic year, Pursuant to Instruction No. 1011/HD-DHVN dated March 23, 2023 on Organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master's and doctoral training programs at Vietnam National University, Hanoi, Pursuant to Decision No. 292/QD-DHVN dated March 28, 2023 on promulgating the Regulations on tuition fees and other training fees at Vietnam-Japan University,